 THE ALARMS ADMINISTRATION SYSTEM HAS BEEN TEMPORARILY SUSPENDED.
 REGISTRATION IS NOT TAKING PLACE AND NO FINES WILL BE ENFORCED OR ISSUED. _____________________________________________________

 The Roswell Alarms Administration office is located at the Roswell Police Department, 128 W. Second Street.
-The Alarm Administrator for the City of Roswell is Richard D. Lucero.
 The Alarms Administrator is responsible for maintaining a database of alarm users, tracking all alarm police dispatches, issuing false alarm notifications and permits.

 City Ordinance 14-03

 The City of Roswell has adopted City Ordinance 14-03 (PDF) to govern burglary, panic, duress and robbery alarm systems.
 The purpose of the ordinance is to reduce false alarms the police respond to.
 In Roswell, 98% of all burglar-alarm dispatches are false alarms and a waste of police resources.
 Police are not legally required to check burglar alarm activations, and responding to investigate alarms takes the police officers away from responding to actual emergencies.
 Roswell police will respond to investigate your alarm activations, but they require a Police Response Permit.
 The Alarms Administration office is located in the Roswell Police Department at 128 W. Second St. You may contact Alarms Administrator Richard Lucero.

 Remember to have your alarm company attempt to contact you on at least 2 telephone numbers prior to calling the Roswell Police Department to request a police dispatch to your alarm activation.
 This procedure gives you the opportunity to cancel an alarm and save you from paying the false-alarm fees.